Before you go

 When you wrap up your bike in a cardboard box, use a lot of sturdy gaffa tape.
 Lots and lots of it.
 I think you can buy it all over the world.

-If you fly home from the same place as you arrive, then a dedicated bike bag is a better choice.
+If you fly home from the same place as you arrive, then a dedicated hard shell bike box is a better choice.
 But then you need to leave it at a hotel while you’re out biking.
 Shouldn’t be a problem, really, just be aware that you need to solve this problem.

 Packing a bike for transport is simple in theory, just remove the wheels and stuff it all in.
 In reality, you might also have to twist the handle bars 90° to fit into the bag (and possibly also to save your bike from the crunch).
-For the same reason you may also need to lower the saddle.
+You may also need to lower the saddle to make the bundle less bulky.
 And twist off the pedals.
 And release all air from the tubes.
 This is quite simple at home, but re-assembling it all at the destination airport requires tools and skills.
 You don’t want to bring along heavy wrenches or other tools, unless you can leave them behind in the bag while you are biking, so doing this with tiny wimpy tools might be your only choice.
 Test this at home before you go, and don’t do a sloppy job when it comes to securing your handlebars back from the 90° twist!
 You don’t want to see it getting loose in a sharp turn down some crazy alpine switchbacks!
+And don’t do a sloppy job with twisting back on the pedals either.
+I did so in Morocco and it ended with one pedal falling off!
+Going down a hill.

 Here are more tips about packing bikes for air travel, by an expert.